dmauser/Lab/vWAN-vpn-gateway-packet-capture/README.md

 ## PowerShell script

-Script is available inside the repository as PacketCapture.ps1 or can save the content listed below and make modifications based on your needs based on instructions/comments added inside the script.
+The script is available inside the repository as PacketCapture.ps1 or can save the content listed below and make modifications based on your needs based on instructions/comments added inside the script.

 ### Prerequisites

-1) At least Azure Az Module 5.0.0
+1) At least Azure Az Module 5.0.0.
+2) It runs on any PowerShell version except it does not work over ISE mode.
-2) A storage account and blog container name.
+3) A storage account and blob container name.
-3) Ensure you are properly logged in your subscription where vWAN Gateways and Storage Account with container are present.
+4) Ensure you are properly logged in to your subscription where vWAN Gateways and Storage Account with container are present.
 You can validate that by using:

 ```powershell
 Add-AzAccount #Logon on your Azure